 If the seized property is sold to pay off a maintenance debt, the return of the excess to the maintenance debtor should not be ordered unless the payment of maintenance that will become due is ensured to the extent that the judge considers appropriate, unless a security or other suitable guarantee is provided.

-The maintenance debtor should only be summoned after the seizure/award/assignment of income has taken place.
+The maintenance debtor should only be summoned after the seizure/adjudication/pledge of income has taken place.
 The maintenance debtor’s opposition to the enforcement or seizure does not stay the enforcement.

-In the case of a request to adjust or terminate maintenance payments while special maintenance enforcement is pending, the request for adjustment or termination is joined to the enforcement.
+In the case of a request to amend or terminate maintenance payments while special maintenance enforcement is pending, the request for amendment or termination is joined to the enforcement.

 European enforcement order